ReentryGame/DefaultMissions/README.md

 # DefaultMissions
 This repo contains the default missions used by Reentry.
+This includes all the free play missions, the academy lessons, and the historic missions.

 # Languages